VishalIndevp/Complete-Python/README.md

 ## 🛠️ Technologies Used

 * **Python 3.x**
-* Markdown for notes and questions
+* Markdown / Jupyter Notebooks for content

 ---